Welcome to the home for York College Athletics.

 Kurtz feels the York College swim program is a great place for not only current student-athletes, but also potential swimmers that want an all-around balanced college swimming experience.

-“My immediate goal is to impact the current team with tough workouts, a great dry land program and a fantastic academic experience,” says Kurtz.
-“I'm looking forward to continuing to build two programs who will be a strong force within the Capital Athletic Conference.
-We've got beautiful facilities at York College, and I'm looking forward to giving our students, staff and community new opportunities to gain access to the natatorium.”
+“We give our student-athletes tough workouts, a great dry land program and a fantastic academic experience,” says Kurtz.
+“We are continuing to build two programs who becoming a strong force within the Capital Athletic Conference.”

-Kurtz, who is a Reading, Pennsylvania native, is married to Chris Kurtz and they have two children.
+Kurtz, who is a Reading, Pennsylvania native, is married to Chris Kurtz and they reside in Mechanicsburg with their children, Noah (4) and Carly (2).